chimera-linux/cports/Manual.md

 * `build_style` *(str)* The build style used for the template.
 See the section about build styles for more details.
-* `build_wrksrc` *(str)* A subpath within `wrksrc` that is assumed to be the current working directory after extraction.
+* `build_wrksrc` *(str)* A subpath within `wrksrc` that is assumed to be the current working directory during `configure` and later.
 * `checksum` *(list)* A list of SHA256 checksums specified as digest strings corresponding to each field in `distfiles`.
 Used for verification.
 * `create_wrksrc` *(boolean)* If specified, `wrksrc` is created and the